noisesocket/spec/noise_socket.md

 After handshake is complete and both [Cipher states](http://noiseprotocol.org/noise.html#the-cipherstate-object) are created, all following packets must be encrypted using those cipherstates.

-**7. Payload fields**
+**7. Packet fields**
 ---------------------------
-Each encrypted handshake payload as well as every encrypted transport message consists of 1 or more fields.
+Each encrypted handshake payload as well as every encrypted transport packet consists of 1 or more fields.
 Every field has the following structure:

  - 2 byte field size (including type)
  - 2 byte field type
  - Contents

-The total size of all fields must not exceed 65535 - MACsize.

 **8 Payload field types**
 -------------
 Message types 0 to 1023 are reserved for use in this and future versions of the NoiseSocket specification.
 Message types 1024 to 65535 are application-defined.